Are Non-Compete Agreements Enforceable in California? Why Executives Cannot Ignore Them

 A 2019 Economic Policy Institute study revealed that 45% of California businesses surveyed subject some of their employees to non-compete agreements.

 How is this possible?
-Employees are often intimidated by these restrictions, don’t understand how to challenge their employers in court, or may not even realize that non-compete agreements are illegal.
+Employees are often feel intimidation by these restrictions.
+They don’t understand how to challenge their employers in court, or may not even realize that non-compete agreements are illegal.

-Let’s walk through the restrictions that non-compete agreements put on employees, how these agreements are handled under California law, and what you should do if you’re facing an invalid non-compete agreement.
+If you’re wondering, “Are non-competes enforceable in California?”
+Let’s walk through the restrictions that non-compete agreements put on employees.
+We’ll also look at how they are handled under California law.
+And, what you should do if you’re facing an invalid non-compete agreement.

 If you have questions about non-compete agreements, please contact the experienced California employment lawyers at Ottinger Employment Lawyers today.